-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to one day in Mexico City!
 The historical center of Mexico City is an obvious place to start your exploration of the Distrito Federal.
 But who wants to be obvious?
 Be sure to spend at least one day in Mexico City exploring one of the other neighborhoods and visiting attractions like the Anthropology Museum.

 One Day in Mexico City